Hawaii USA Information - Page 1

 re-erected in Hawaii.
 Churches were also built of lava rock and coral.

 The sugar and pineapple plantations gave rise to the traditional Colonial architecture.
 In modern times many modern hotel and resort developments have been built throughout the islands.

-The population of the islands was over one and a quarter million at the end of the millennium; the majority live on Oahu.
+The population of the islands was over 1.4 million in 2019; the majority live on Oahu.